1811 Info 2c for Elizabeth Crompton

 Paulina's second marriage to Edmund Hyldon

-Four years after the death of James Foster Paulina married Edmund Hyldon in Gainsborough in the December quarter of 1868.
+Four years after the death of James FOSTER, Paulina married Edmund HYLDON in Gainsborough in the December quarter of 1868.
 (GRO ref: Gainsborough 7a 1347)

 1871 Census Sun/Mon.
 2/3rd April 1871